box/box-content-preview/README.md

 * `npm run watch` to only generate JS webpack bundles on file changes.
 * `npm run test` launches karma tests with chrome browser to debug tests.
 * `npm run coverage` launches karma tests with PhantomJS and dumps coverage inside `reports\coverage`.
+* `npm run test-file -- FILENAME` launches test for FILENAME-test.js instead of all tests.

 *For more script commands see `package.json`*